 Next-Level Realism with the ArchiCAD Material Editor

 The Enscape Material Editor is now available to ArchiCAD users!
 You now have access to the full spectrum of material parameters, allowing you to enhance the realism of your image and streamline your workflow at the same time.
 Apply bump and roughness maps or customize your grass, all while keeping an overview of your used materials.
-For an in-depth overview of the Editor’s individual settings, read through our dedicated Knowledgebase article.
-For even more ideas on how to use the Enscape Material Editor, check out this blog post by Dan Stine about the editor in Rhino.
+For an in-depth overview of the Editor’s individual settings, read through our dedicated Knowledge Base article.

 Add new dimensions to your materials